 - Butter: It’s best to use cold butter so once it goes into the oven it melts and releases steam pockets.
 This will create a super soft and delicious biscuit topping!

 - Milk: Any kind of milk will be fine here, but I typically use whole milk because it’s what I have on hand.

+Once you’ve mixed up the filling, you’ll scoop it into an 8-inch square pan and then mix up the biscuit topping.
 To make the biscuit topping, you’ll whisk together the flour, baking powder, salt, and cinnamon until well combined.
 Then, cut in your butter and stir in the milk.
 Super simple and not too fussy!

 The biscuit topping is similar to a drop biscuit, so I like to mix it up then drop about 9 spoonfuls of it on top of the peach filling.
 It won’t seem like much, but keep in mind that the topping will spread some as it bakes too.
 I also love to sprinkle on a little coarse sugar for extra sweetness, but if you don’t have any coarse sugar then granulated sugar would be fine.

 Then, just place the cobbler into the oven and let it bake until the filling is bubbling and the biscuits are cooked through and golden brown.
 I suggest checking the topping at about the 35-40 minute mark to see how it looks.
 You can test the topping by inserting a toothpick into the center, it’s done when a toothpick comes out clean.

 Once the cobbler is baked, it’s best to let it cool for about 20-30 minutes so it’s not too hot.
 Then you can serve it up however you choose.
 I love to add a scoop of ice cream on top of mine!

 Leftover fresh peach cobbler may be covered tightly and stored in the refrigerator for up to 2 days.
 You can reheat individual servings in the microwave for 20-30 seconds.